top of page

 Having originally trained and worked as a mental health nurse in the NHS, I went on to train in Person-centred counselling.
 I discovered that by moving the focus away from illness and towards self-awareness, self-understanding and self-acceptance, we are empowered to make the changes we are seeking.

-I then discovered Focusing and went on to train as a Focusing Practitioner and I use Focusing as a way of helping you access your inner experience.
+I then discovered Focusing and went on to train as a Focusing Practitioner.
+I use Focusing as a way of helping you access your inner experience.
 Focusing is a gentle, creative and often profound way of listening to your body, hearing whatever is within you and being with what you find kindly, allowing forward movement and change.

 In our lives, we often feel inner discomfort and a sense that there's more to know about something, but it can be hard to know what that is and what to do differently.
 We go round and round in the same mental ruts, feeling stuck.
 Much of the time our attention is directed outward.
 When we are Focusing, we are turning that attention inward, listening to what our inner feelings are telling us, noticing together and being curious.
 At first, it may feel a little tricky to feel or to trust that what is there is important and valuable.
 But when we stay with what feels unclear and something we would often ignore or want to push away, in a curious way, what comes is usually fresh, new, surprising, and deeply satisfying: being with even our most difficult feelings in a Focusing way can actually feel good.
 Focusing can allow you to get past what has been making you stuck, using the body-mind’s inherent ability to heal and live forward into new possibilities.
 When we are Focusing with something we experience as being stuck, a problem or difficulty may start to shift of its own accord in a direction that we haven’t expected.